asmodeus812/elearning/cracking-coding-interview/10-dynamic-programming.md

     table[0] = 0;
     table[1] = 1;

-    // start form the 2-nd fib number and calcualte up until we reach n, note that the size of the array here is actually n + 1,
+    // start form the 2-nd fib number and calculate up until we reach n, note that the size of the array here is actually n + 1,
     // this is because the base case of n[0] for (int i = 2; i < table.length; i++) {
         table[i] = table[i - 1] + table[i - 2];